gharis/ESP32_REFLASHING/README.md

-reflsahing is required when esp32 device is malfunctioning eg continuous rebooting
+reflsahing is required when esp32 device is malfunctioning eg- continuous rebooting

 # ESP32_REFLASHING on Windows 10